Hands-on Activity Creative Engineering Design:

 Background

 Transportation plays a sizable role in our greenhouse gas emissions with transportation contributing over 33% of CO2 emissions.
 Electricity generation is the other major contributor to CO2 emissions, with over 36%.
-A person's transportation and day to day electrical consumption decisions make up a big part of their carbon footprint, due to the burning of fossil fuels to supply electricity and transportation fuels.
+A person's transportation and day-to-day electrical consumption decisions make up a big part of their carbon footprint, due to the burning of fossil fuels to supply electricity and transportation fuels.

 • All transportation fuels have economic, environmental, and societal advantages and disadvantages.